farisfebrianto/farisfebrianto.github.io/_posts/android/2018-10-11-manual-update-nokia5.md

 categories: android
 ---

 Now my mom got new Nokia 5 phone, thank's to my auntie Luluk for buying it.
 Nokia 5 alaways regularly got monthly updates, the problem is I don't have wifi connection because the update cannot via cellular networks.
-Many tricks I've done including tethering wifi from another phone, but it seems android smartly recognized it as cellular network.. haha.
+Many tricks I've done including tethering wifi from another phone, but it seems android smartly recognized it as cellular network.

-How to update it without wifi, nah..
-I got the solution <!--more--> with manual download and install OTA update
+How to update it without wifi?, I got the solution <!--more--> with manual download and install OTA update

 1. Enable developer mode via Setting > System > Developer options.
 If it doesn't appear tap the build number at about phone.
 ![enable-dev-mode](/assets/posts/android/2018-10-11-manual-update-nokia5/enable-dev-mode.png){: .align-center}